-A few weeks ago, I found a wonderful tip from Rebekah of Potholes and Pantyhose about using oil and vinegar to revive and clean old wood.
+A few weeks ago, I found a wonderful tip about using oil and vinegar to revive and clean old wood.
 This is one of those tips that sound really cool, but I was pretty skeptical.
 It may be the kind of thing that makes a piece look good long enough to snap a picture and then, when it dries, it looks like crap again.
 Well, this solution is the real deal…and I used it on just about every piece of wood within walking distance to test it out.

 Check out the before and after on these croquet mallets.
 I purchased them at an auction and used ONLY oil and vinegar on them to clean them up and bring out the patina of the wood.
 Obviously, the one on the left is the before, right is the after.

 I purchased this gorgeous dresser at a yard sale for $60.
 It seriously felt like consensual theft.
 This piece is almost 100 years old, solid wood, custom made with the original tag and mirror, and was in almost mint condition.
 The wood was dried out in some places and looked like there may have been some minor water damage.
 The people who sold it to me thought it needed to be refinished.

 Do you see the lighter spots?
 I figured I’d try to oil and vinegar mixture before I sanded and refinished this piece.
 Look at the picture below…you will be amazed.